Reading and Phonics at Melbourne Infant School

 Reading for Pleasure

 Children will have access to at least one story session every day.
 This normally takes place after lunch in KS1.
-There are a selection of books available to teachers which are recommended for children of their age group.
-The list of these enhancement books are shared with parents.
+The books are recommended for children of their age group.
+The books were selected by teachers and children from each year group.
+The list of these reading for pleasure books are shared with parents.

 We have a variety of ways to foster a love for reading.
 We organise activities on a rolling programme.
 Examples of reading events include: